Colin Gawel: Career

 In 2013, Colin founded the website Pencilstorm.com and it replaced Colingawel.com as his primary creative writing outlet and features a rotating cast of roughly 20 writers focusing on pop culture and sports.
 It is still an active website.

 Colin is a noted Cheap Trick super fan who started the band "Why Isn't Cheap Trick in the Rock n Roll Hall of Fame?" in 2012.
-The band would perform free sets of all Cheap Trick music to rally fans to support Trick's bid to be included in the rock and roll hall of fame.
+Watershed has opened for Cheap Trick in the past and remain friendly.
+The band would perform free sets of all Cheap Trick music to rally fans to support Cheap Trick's bid to be included in the Rock and Roll Hall of Fame.

 In 2014, Colin founded The Willie Phoenix Tribute Machine to pay tribute to Columbus legend Willie Phoenix.
-The band included members of The New Bomb Turks and Howlin' Maggie and released two songs written by Willie Phoenix and were produced by Mike Landolt and engineered by Rick Kinsinger.
+The band included members of The New Bomb Turks and Howlin' Maggie and released two songs written by Willie Phoenix, produced by Mike Landolt and engineered by Rick Kinsinger.
 It is being released on a vinyl 45 for RSD 2019.
 Colin also started Shadowlords - The Willie Phoenix Fanpages on Facebook for a place to share Willie music and photos.